revbayes/revbayes.github.io/tutorials/getting_started/index.md

 the program with an additional filename,
 *e.g.,*

--   ‘\$ rb my_analysis.Rev‘\
+-   '\$ rb my_analysis.Rev'\

-then `RevBayes` will run all commands specified in your file.
+then RevBayes will run all commands specified in your file.

-You may want to run `RevBayes` in parallel using multiple processes.
+You may want to run RevBayes in parallel using multiple processes.
-This can be done by starting `RevBayes` with
+This can be done by starting RevBayes with

--   ‘\$ mpirun -np 4 rb-mpi‘\
+-   '\$ mpirun -np 4 rb-mpi'\

-which starts 4 processes of `RevBayes`.
+which starts 4 processes of RevBayes.
 You may want to change the number of processes depending on your available hardware.

-The format of the exercises uses to delineate code examples that you should type into `RevBayes`.
-For example, after opening the `RevBayes` program, you can load your data file:
+The format of the exercises uses to delineate code examples that you should type into RevBayes.
+For example, after opening the RevBayes program, you can load your data file:

     data <- readDiscreteCharacterData("data/primates_cytb.nex")

-The ‘RevBayes &gt;‘ prompt that you see in your terminal is omitted so that the examples can be copied and pasted wholly.
+The 'RevBayes &gt;' prompt that you see in your terminal is omitted so that the examples can be copied and pasted wholly.
 This is especially useful for larger command blocks, particularly loops, which will often be displayed in boxes